Earnings Withholding Orders: What Employers Need to Know

 Bottom Line

 An earnings withholding order is a legal document that employers receive regarding their employees’ outstanding debt.
-Whether it’s issued by a court or not, employers are required to withhold funds and remit them to the appropriate creditor.
+Whether it’s issued by a court or a government agency, employers are required to withhold funds and remit them to the appropriate creditor.
 Federal and state laws limit the amount that can be withheld; noncompliance can result in liabilities for employers.